VladimirKalachikhin/Galadriel-cache/README.md

 `192.168.1.1` - your server
 `/tileproxy/tiles.php` - cache/proxy
 `/tiles/` - path to file storage in the sense of a web server and `yasat.EPSG3395` - your custom map source name.

 ATTENTION!
 You MUST configure your MAP VIEWER for the use specific projection!
 (`<projection>MERCATORELIPSOIDAL</projection>` in the example above)
-GaladrielCache knows nothing about projections, it's store tiles only.
+The GaladrielCache knows nothing about projections, it's store tiles only.

 ## Install&configure:
 You must have a web server with php support.
 Just copy.